Convention & Visitors Bureau

 14. Admiring every square inch — inside and out — of the ornate Boulder Dushanbe Teahouse, which was created in Tajikistan, given as a gift to Boulder, and shipped and assembled here.

-16. A beer paired with a phenomenal view of the Flatirons on the rooftop of West End Tavern.
+16. Enjoying a beer or a bourbon paired with a phenomenal view of the Flatirons on the rooftop of West End Tavern.

 17. Shopping big-name brands — with a big-sky view of the Flatirons — at the Twenty Ninth Street mall.